Form

 Configure the game

-Link the reward and test the full submission flow
+Link the reward and test a submission

 What players see at the end